 Every summer the lake turns into the venue of Maschseefest – the festival that attracts around 2 million visitors each year!
 I was lucky to be in Hannover during that time and it was pretty amazing!

 There are numerous stages around the lake, each of them with different kind of music, as well as numerous stalls serving food from all over the world.
 You can hop on the boat and move from one stage to the other while sipping a drink.
 It was so much fun!

 Is it worth to visit Hannover?

-For the city that is supposed to be the most boring in Germany there are surprisingly many things to do in Hannover.
+For the city that is supposed to be the most boring in Germany, there are surprisingly many things to do in Hannover.
 From the beautiful architecture to vibrant neighborhoods, from interesting history to amazing art, from really good food scene to amazing green spaces – Hannover has it all!

-I’m really glad I didn’t listed to anyone and I’ve decided to spend the weekend in Hannover as it turned out to be a great city.
+I’m really glad I didn’t listen to anyone and I’ve decided to spend the weekend in Hannover as it turned out to be a great city.
 If you’re looking for the perfect yet not so obvious city break destination then I definitely recommend going to Hannover!
 You might be surprised as much as I was!

 If you’d like to see more of my Hannover pictures click here for the whole gallery!

 For the end I left a few announcements that might interest you:

 - Would you like to travel to Central/Eastern Europe or the Balkans?
 Let me help you with travel planning!
 Click here for more details!